21 cm Kanone 39: Development and design

 It was designed by Škoda as a dual-purpose heavy field and coast defence gun in the late 1930s for Turkey with the designation of K52.
 Only two had been delivered before the rest of the production run was appropriated by the Heer upon the occupation of Czechoslovakia in March 1939.

 Unlike the German practice of sliding block breeches that required a metallic cartridge case to seal the gun's chamber against combustion gases, Škoda preferred to use an interrupted screw breech with a de Bange obturator to seal the chamber.
-This lowered the rate of fire, but had the great economic advantage of allowing bagged propellant charges that didn't use scarce brass or steel cartridge case when those metals were in short supply.
-The other unusual feature of the gun was that it used a monobloc auto-frettaged barrel.
-This was a single piece of steel that was radially expanded under hydraulic pressure.
+This lowered the rate of fire, but had the great economic advantage of allowing bagged propellant charges that didn't use heavy brass cartridge cases (copper might be in short supply in wartime).
+The other feature of the gun was that it used a monobloc autofrettaged barrel.
+This was a single piece of steel that was radially expanded under hydraulic pressure, a technology developed during WWI.
 This had the advantage of placing the steel of the barrel under compression, which helped it resist the stresses of firing and was simpler and faster to build since the barrel didn't require assembly as with more traditional construction techniques.

 The box trail carriage revolved on a turntable that sat on a ball race on the firing platform and was capable of 360° traverse.
 The end of the carriage rested on rollers which rested on a metal track or rail.
 For transport the K 39 broke down into three loads, the barrel, the carriage and the firing platform with the turntable.
 Each of these was carried on a trailer with pneumatic tires.
 Emplacing the gun took six to eight hours, mainly to dig in and anchor the firing platform.

 The story of the gun's development by the Germans is contradictory in the available sources.
 Hogg claims that the K 39/40 had only slight changes made, but that the K 39/41 added a muzzle brake to control recoil.
 Gander and Chamberlain say that the K 39/40 and K 39/41 both had muzzle brakes with better performance than the original K 39 and that the K 39/41 was introduced to simplify production.
 Sixty were built for the Germans.

 During the war, nine of these guns were sold to Sweden, where they were used to equip three heavy mobile coastal batteries.
 The guns were part of the Swedish war organization until 1982, although training on them ceased in 1972.